Education in China

 Before they begin primary school, Chinese children may go to kindergarten from the ages of 3-5 years.

 Primary education is for 6-11 year old children.
 The school year starts in September and kids go to school for five days each week.
 They learn to write and read Chinese, study mathematics, science, painting, history and about the government of their country.
 Music and sport are also important subjects.
 At primary school parents pay a small fee for books and food, and for heating the classrooms.
 Children have 38 weeks of school each year and 13 weeks for vacation or holidays.

-After primary school there is secondary school is for three more years at a junior middle school.
-This is followed by senior middle schools, also for three years.
+After primary school there is secondary education, which is three more years at a junior middle school followed by senior middle school, also for three years.
 Higher education at colleges and universities follows secondary school.

 Parents must pay fees for students who attend senior middle schools, colleges and universities.

 June is testing time

 Each year in June there is a test for all students right across China to see which students can go to college or university.
 Those who pass well can go to the best colleges.